 - Promoted book on social media, in literary magazines, and at local events.

-- Book reached top spot on Amazon under contemporary, experimental poetry.
+- Book reached top spot on Company Name under contemporary, experimental poetry.

 - Won New Poet award, Poet of Santa Cruz award, and New Voices of the West award.

 Participate in local Scrabble competitions.
 Enjoy public speaking and karaoke.
 Avid nature enthusiast.

 Poet Job Overview and Tips

 What you will want to focus on in your CV depends largely on the type of poetry position you are looking for.
 However, there are some similarities between these varying options.
 Poets often have a thorough understanding of grammar and writing conventions.
 They use this understanding to be able to break conventions at will in a manner that resonates with the reader.
 They are often highly creative and enjoy thinking outside the box to tell powerful stories.
 Poetry often takes discipline to complete, and while writing your CV, you will want to make sure this comes across.
 Our poetry CV example includes different types of positions one may hold as a poet.
 Use this example as a guideline for what to include in your document.